7 Tips Closet Clean Out: How To Organize Your Closet

 • By category item: shirts, trousers, dresses etc.

-• By category of occasion: everyday, work wear, formal etc.
+• By category of occasion: every day, work wear, formal, etc.

-5. organizing your Drawers
+5. Organizing Your Drawers

-Things you reach for everyday like underwear keep in the top drawers.
+Things you reach for every day like underwear keep in the top drawers.
 A drawer organizer system might help you keep things a little more orderly.
 Work your way down the drawers in this way.
 The things you don’t wear that often keep at the bottom.
 The next drawer down might be nightwear, then basic tops and t-shirts.

-6. Organize the Shelves
+6. Organize The Shelves

 closet dressing area with shelf space

-7. Shoe organization
+7. Shoe Organization

 Shoes can tend to be a bit bulky and take up a lot of space.
 So you’ll have to get creative when it comes to organizing the different types of shoes.
-Depending on the style and how often you wear certain shoes you might have them stored in a few different places.
+Depending on the style and how often you wear certain shoes you might have footwear stored in a few different places.

-For flats and sandals a hanging organizer rack might be ideal.
-For your favourite shoes they might go on display on a shoe rack or a shelf.
+For flats and sandals, a hanging organizer rack might be ideal.
+For your favourite shoes, they might go on display on a shoe rack or a shelf.
 Remember you’ll more than likely have to position shelves at different levels to get a good amount of shoes in.

 The everyday shoes might be stored somewhere entirely different, like in the hallway for easy access.